zhenners/pygame1/README.md

 2. Setting up the environment with Pygame
 3. Creating the display window
 4. Creating a game loop and event handling
-5. Drawing on the window
+5. Drawing on the window (The Background and The Player)
 6. Creating movement of characters
 7. Spawning enemies
 8. Collision